softwaresuave/Practical-Powershell/README.md

 # Powershell Playground - A variety of Powershell programs for System Administrators!

+Welcome...

-Welcome...These programs are meant to make your job easier, automating cumbersome processes.
+These programs are meant to make your job easier, automating cumbersome processes.

 Be sure to enable scripting on your machine using the cmd: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass